The Rigveda’s 26th Sukta

 Rv 1:26:5 reads:

-varuṇo (Varuna’s or the waters of oneness) mitro (trusted companion) aryamā (bosom friend) sīd-antu (is the one fulfilling the purpose of the guardians) manu-ṣo (manifesting Soma) ya-thā (the light of the moon)||
+varu-ṇo (God’s water vessel) mitro (is the trusted companion) aryamā (bosom friend) sīd-antu (the one fulfilling the purpose of the guardians) manu-ṣo (manifesting Soma) ya-thā (the light of the moon)||

 Notes:

+This brings us to the guardians.
+Whom might they mean?
 In the Hindu lore, the guardians of Soma are identified as Krsanu, the celestial archer, and the Gandharvas, the celestial horse-headed singers.
 These may or may not be the guardians the rishis mean herein.
 After reading many things describing Manu, the progenitor of humankind, I decided the word means something along the lines of “thought-manifestations.”
 Because humankind is, indeed, a thought-manifestation that doesn’t exist in Divine Reality.

 That said, Sidantu proved tough to define.
 If we break the word as sidan-tu, for example, it means “the established laws of Kama.”
 The Cosmic Law of Love, in other words.

-- The Law of Truth: Embrace higher truth, justice, and authenticity, as truth will prevail in the end.
+1. The Law of Truth: Embrace higher truth, justice, and authenticity, as truth will prevail in the end.

-- Knowledge is God: Shiva, as the ultimate teacher (Dakshinamurthy), teaches that wisdom and self-knowledge are divine.
+2. Knowledge is God: Shiva, as the ultimate teacher (Dakshinamurthy), teaches that wisdom and self-knowledge are divine.

-- Everything is an Illusion (Maya): Happiness shouldn’t depend on material things, which are temporary.
+3. Everything is an Illusion (Maya): Happiness shouldn’t depend on material things, which are temporary.
 This encourages detachment from possessions and ego.

-- The Law of Transformation: Change is constant; pain is seen as a way to grow, not just a punishment, facilitating personal evolution.
+4. The Law of Transformation: Change is constant; pain is seen as a way to grow, not just a punishment, facilitating personal evolution.

-- Be Formless: Like water, one should be flexible and adaptable, navigating life’s challenges calmly.
+5. Be Formless: Like water, one should be flexible and adaptable, navigating life’s challenges calmly.

-- The Law of Detachment: Letting go of negative emotions, pride, pain, and attachments allows for true freedom and forward movement.
+6. The Law of Detachment: Letting go of negative emotions, pride, pain, and attachments allows for true freedom and forward movement.

-- Enlightenment is Awakening: The goal is self-realization and understanding the nature of reality.
+7. Enlightenment is Awakening: The goal is self-realization and understanding the nature of reality.

 Let’s move on and see if the next verse can shed any light on the rishis intended meaning of sidantu.
 Rv 1.26:6 reads:

-The ancient call to overcome (death), the mouth-vessel commanding the wind, belongs to the fellowship circles for attaining the U-kara, the sacred stream of True Knowing.
+The ancient call to overcome (death), the mouth-vessel commanding the wind, belongs to the fellowship circle(s) for attaining the U-kara, the sacred stream of True Knowing.

 pūrvya (the ancient) hotar (call to overcome) asya (the mouth) no (vessel) mandas-va (commanding the wind) sakhya-sya (belongs to the fellowship) ca (circle) imā (for attaining) u (Shiva or the U-kara) ṣu (the sacred) śrudhī (stream of true-knowing)